Decision Making with Uncertainty#

 • dig limits and mine plan

-• Integer programing problem, output must be an integer, not a fraction
+• Integer programing problem, output must be an integer or discrete choice and not continuous

-• High dimensional - complicated by large number of parameters and timing
+• High dimensionality - complicated by large number of geological and engineering parameters in space and time

-We could make \(L\) optimum choices, a set of choices that are optimum for each model.
-Or we could make one globally optimum choice.
+• Interactions - complicated constraints and feedbacks between the geological and engineeirng parameters and our decisions, i.e., it is not appropriate to make \(L\)-optimum choices, a set of choices that are optimum for each model, instead we must make one globally optimum choice.

 Global optimum vs. L suboptimum (Pyrcz and Deutsch, 2014).